 Who people may contact has been controlled by Samuel from the beginning--prohibitions against attending CEFN, against contacting the American Workers in the Geftakys ministry, against talking to people who leave the local Assembly, against the internet, etc. This is called milieu control.
 It is a well-documented characteristic of cultic groups.
 Samuel prohibiting the internet is another example.

 Overall, it is seen that Samuel's ministry uses unscriptural authority just as George Geftakys did.
-Please consider the articles, Checks on Power and Authority in the New Testament, Robert Lifton's Criteria for Thought Reform Applied to the Assembly, and the articles in the Perspectives section of this website.
+Please consider the articles, Checks on Power and Authority in the New Testament, Robert Lifton's Criteria for Thought Reform Applied to the Assembly, and the articles in the 'Dynamics of High-Demand Churches' section of this website.